What can you clean with CLR?

 How do I use on a stain in my toilet?

 Wear household gloves.
 Mix equal parts CLR and warm water.
 Apply directly to stain with a brush, cloth or sponge.
 Rinse promptly with cold water.
 If the stain does not disappear use CLR full strength, wipe and rinse properly.
+For tough stains, the process may need to be repeated up to 5 times.

 Where do I buy CLR?